I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

-I'm not an addict - except perhaps to coffee and exercise - but as the daughter of someone who was an addict throughout much of his adult life, I feel that discussing the struggles with addiction - as well as the struggles that might come with any lapses in sobriety - there might be greater compassion and understanding for those who struggle with addiction as a disease.
+I'm not an addict—except perhaps to coffee and exercise.
+But as the daughter of someone who was an addict throughout much of his adult life, I feel that by discussing the struggles with addiction, as well as the struggles that might come with any lapses in sobriety, there might be greater compassion and understanding for those who struggle with addiction as a disease.
 I understand that groups like Alcoholics Anonymous and Narcotics Anonymous, among others, encourage those sorts of discussions to occur, and this is probably the backbone of many group therapy sessions.

 However, in stepping forward with a song like "Sober" and in discussing her own work in maintaining her sobriety, Demi Lovato is hopefully encouraging people to no longer relegate topics like sobriety and addiction to the shadows.
 These are important discussions and the fight that occurs to maintain sobriety needs to be better understood.

 The only way to encourage that understanding is by talking about it.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.